 There are many types of taxis in Havana:

-- Coco Taxis - Decent price.
-Yellow ones are for tourist, black and yellow are for locals (pesos).
+Coco Taxis - Decent price.
+Yellow ones are for tourists, black and yellow are for locals (pesos).
 You can safely negotiate the price ahead of time. $5 for most trips within the city.

 Colectivos / Almendrones

 Colectivos or as the Cubans call them, Almendrones, are shared taxis that travel along a fixed route, mostly in Havana and Santiago de Cuba.
 They are usually colorful, old cars from the 50s with a taxi sign in the window.
 Here are a few tips:

 To flag one down, just stand along the route, in the direction you want to go, and raise your hand when you see one.